synexcoder01/synex_cubing_tools/README.md

 ## How to download?

 - Method 1: Click on the releases tab on the right, and download the latest release, by clicking the 'Download {version number}'
-- Method 2: Scroll down to the changelogs, and click the 'Download' button, next to the version you want to download.
+- Method 2: Scroll down to the changelogs, and click the version number. you will be redirected tot he release.

 ## What you need?